runspired/listicle/blog-posts/part-2.md

 **_Embracing an API Standard_**

-This is Part 2 of a series in which we build an application and optimize it's data management.
-If you haven't read it yet you should start with [Part 1](https://runspired.com/2019/12/15/optimizing-your-app-with-ember-data/).
+This is Part 2 of a series in which we build an application and optimize its data management.
+If you haven't read the first post yet you should start with [Part 1](https://runspired.com/2019/12/15/optimizing-your-app-with-ember-data/).

 EmberData focuses on helping you manage four key concerns in your application.